Comprehensive disaster and climate risk management (CRM)

-What is Comprehensive risk management?
+What is Comprehensive Risk Management (CRM)?

-In alignment with the Paris Agreement, which recognizes the importance of comprehensive risk management in Article 8, CRM encompasses collaborative efforts to enhance understanding, action, and support in averting, minimizing, and addressing loss and damage.
+CRM encompasses collaborative efforts to enhance understanding, action, and support in averting, minimizing, and addressing loss and damage.
 It involves managing extreme and slow-onset events through near-, medium-, and long-term risk reduction and adaptation actions, while fostering active collaboration among government institutions, non-State actors, and stakeholders.

 A focus on climate action

-With average global temperature increase already having reached 1.1°C, climate change is rapidly altering the risk profile of the planet, magnifying the magnitude, frequency and severity of disasters.
+With average global land and sea surface temperature increasing approximately 1.0°C-1.2°C above pre-industrial levels (IPCC-AR6), climate change is rapidly altering the risk profile of the planet, magnifying the magnitude, frequency and severity of hazards triggering disasters.
 Extreme weather events have doubled over the last 20-year period when compared with the previous twenty years.
+The adverse impacts of these changes are evident in societies, nature and economies.

 A flagship initiative